 Professional Liability

-Daniel is an expert in professional liability litigation.
-The calibre of Daniel’s professional liability practice is recognised in the directories and reflected in the instructions coming to him.
-Clients appreciate Daniel’s clear strategic advice, his experience in fighting professional negligence claims, and his knowledge in the area.
+Daniel is recognised as an expert in professional liability.
+The calibre of Daniel’s professional liability practice is reflected in the instructions coming to him.
+Clients appreciate Daniel’s clear strategic advice, his drive to succeed, and his experience.
 Daniel is instructed for and against professionals including:

-- Construction professionals including architects, engineers, structural engineers, M&E contractors, plumbers and electricians.
+5. Construction professionals including architects, quantity surveyors, engineers, structural engineers, M&E contractors, plumbers and electricians.

 Selected Cases